Connect with us

 Most of the bridal shower will be spent eating, laughing, telling stories, and opening presents.
 Food can be as simple as light bites, crudités, and sweets, or as elaborate as a themed spread that celebrates the couple.

-As the bride opens presents, have some nice music playing in the background.
-Make thank-you-note writing easier by assigning someone to write down the gifts and their giver.
-Having a Fun bridal shower game is a great way to keep the party moving if they’re conducive to the event space.
+As the bride opens the presents, some nice music plays in the background.
+Make thank-you note writing easier by assigning someone to write down the gifts and their giver.
+A Fun bridal shower game is a great way to keep the party moving if it’s conducive to the event space.

 🌟 Compile a guest list.